euan-gwd/OrderIn/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Site was deployed to firebase - recent changes in firebase meant deployed site is no longer available.
+Site was deployed to https://orderin-poc.netlify.com/